Benchmarking Multivariate Time Series Classification Algorithms: Results

 \section{Results}

 Our experiments are conducted with a range of software tools.
 All variants of DTW and HIVE-COTE components are run using the tsml toolkit\footnote{https://github.com/uea-machine-learning/tsml}.
-TapNet is implemented with PyTorch\footnote{https://github.com/xuczhang/tapnet}. gRSF has been ported into the sktime toolkit\footnote{https://github.com/sktime/sktime-shapelets-forest}.
-MUSE is available in a Java implementation provided by the author of the algorithm\footnote{https://github.com/patrickzib/SFA}.
+They are also available in the the scikit learn like aeon toolkit\footnote{https://github.com/aeon-toolkit/aeon}.
+MUSE and TapNet are also available in aeon.

 Each dataset is provided with a default split of train and test datasets.
 Table~\ref{table:data} shows the number of train and test instances for each of the datasets used.
 Each experiment is limited to a maximum seven day execution time and 500 GB memory.
 TapNet completed on 23 datasets, crashing with memory errors for PhonemeSpectra, EigenWorms and MotorImagery.
 We ran gRSF with default parameters on all datasets without problems.
 However, tuning with the recommended parameter ranges~\cite{karlsson15forests} proved infeasible.
 Only 9 of the 26 experiments completed in 7 days.
 The bottleneck for MUSE is memory.
 Four of the 26 problems, DuckDuckGeese, MotorImagery, PEMS-SF and PhonemeSpectra, could not complete with 500GB memory.
 All classifiers completed 21 problems, 10 classifiers completed all 26.